Manux123/FNF-Cool-Engine/README.md

 # [Cool Engine](https://github.com/Manux123/FNF-Cool-Engine)

-**Friday Night Funkin': Cool Engine, this is a modification of the original Friday Night Funkin' source that includes new Options and better Graphics!!**
+**FNF': Cool Engine, this is a modification of the original FNF' source (it can be found [here](https://github.com/ninjamuffin99) btw) the mod includes new Options and better Graphics!!**
 ----------------------------------------------

 ![image](https://media.discordapp.net/attachments/871591689737875486/886366232859803668/cool.png?width=958&height=670)